graycoreio/daffodil/libs/newsletter/guides/Overview.md

     StoreModule.forRoot({})
   ]
 })

 ```

+## Utilizing inside your component

+The Daffodil Newsletter Module creates a `DaffNewsletterFacade` to wrap all the complexities into one place.
+This facade will handle sending your newsletter subscription to your app's backend and can also be configured to help assist your UI.

-Then to utilize the Newsletter Facade inside your component, include an instance of `DaffNewsletterFacade` in your component's constructor.
+To utilize the Newsletter Facade inside your component, include an instance of `DaffNewsletterFacade` in your component's constructor.

 ```typescript
 export class NewsletterComponent {